 Remember your current policies

 You might have an extensive software development process already defined that prescribes what steps have to happen as projects advance through their life cycle.
-In many organizations, this kind of process is extremely detailed, and people just pay lip service to many of the steps.
+In many organizations, this kind of process is extremely detailed, and people ignore many of the steps.
 A simple process that people actually follow is more rigorous than a complex process everyone avoids.

 In a Kanban system, simple policies define when items can move across the board.
-The simpler the policies, the more likely they are to be followed, but you do want to make sure truly critical activities are represented.
+The simpler the policies, the more likely they are to be followed, but make sure truly critical activities are represented.
 Think of each policy as a simple checklist that needs to be checked off before an item moves.
 Here are some policy examples at the feature level:

 |Backlog||Analysis||Ready for Dev|